South Carolina fifth-grader died from natural causes — not a fight

 A lawyer for the Raniya's mother thanked investigators for all their work, but still insisted the girl was subjected to relentless bullying that had been unchecked by the school.

-"While we certainly respect the efforts and the initial — and I'm going to stress the word 'initial' — findings that have been presented to us today, we certainly know that this is not where the story ends," according to a family statement.
+"While we certainly respect the efforts and the initial — and I'm going to stress the word 'initial' — findings that have been presented to us today, we certainly know that this is not where the story ends," said Margie Pizarro, lawyer for Raniya's mother, Ashley Wright.
 "This is just the very beginning."

+Mark Peper, an attorney for Raniya's father, Jermaine Van Dyke, said they'll conduct their own review of the coroner's findings.

+"Mr. Van Dyke appreciates the efforts made by law enforcement to date that allowed for some of his many questions to be answered this morning," Peper said in a statement on Friday.